brtkwr/brtkwr.github.io/content/about.md

 slug = "about"
 +++

 Hello.
-I am a web page pretending to be Bharat.
+I am an about page pretending to be Bharat.
 I've lived in [Bristol][bristol] since 2012 apart from latter half of 2017 when I partnered up with Kyla on a 6 month tour of Nepal, Thailand, Myanmar, Vietnam, Cambodia, Laos and China.
 I like spending my time in coffee shops, learning new stuff